petdono/xxfurnace-cc/README.md

 no basalt: `https://raw.githubusercontent.com/petdono/xxfurnace-cc/main/installer-nobasalt.lua` [R-Click > Copy Link](https://raw.githubusercontent.com/petdono/xxfurnace-cc/main/installer-nobasalt.lua)

+This will be uploaded to pinestore soon to help support my app and theirs.

 ## Requirements
 * We use [Basalt](https://pinestore.cc/projects/15/basalt) for the UI.
 If you already use it, then use the "NO BASALT" installer.
 Otherwise, use the regular installer.
 * Please, use CC: Tweaked.
 This program was developed in CC: T, so you will get **NO SUPPORT** if you use the regular CC.